privacysandbox/protected-auction-services-docs/bidding_auction_services_gcp_guide.md

 ##### Instance type recommendations

 By default, ad techs are free to use any [instance type][31] that supports Confidential Compute ([N2D or C2D][32] and that meets the ad tech's performance requirements.
 A recommended starter instance for functionality is _n2d-highcpu-128_.
 Take note of the [regional availability limitations][33] for Confidential Computing.

+#### Cloud Logging
+The GCE host uses the `tee-container-log-redirect` [metadata variable][59] to redirect all stdout and stderr output to [Cloud Logging][61] in both production and debugging environments.
+This allows service operators to use [Logs Explorer][62] to view logs across all of their services.
+The production Bidding and Auction service binaries will be built with `VLOG=0`, so only limited information will be logged compared to debugging binaries (which can be built with any `VLOG` level).

 #### Secret Manager